0BananaBig0/from_gcc_to_cpp/docs/FileIOs.md

    (`stderr`), typically **buffered**.
 2. It's commonly used for logging messages, warnings, or diagnostic data.
 3. It stores the log messages in memory before outputting them.
-4. Its output is similar to `std::cerr` that **cannot be redirected to a file** using the terminal operator `>`.
+4. **To redirect its output to a file**, use the shell operator `2>`.
-5. It always prints all messages to the terminal.
+5. When its output is redirected to a file, these messages do not appear on the terminal.

 #### `std::wclog`